-- (I) Minimum qualifications. - (A) Academic instructors shall possess the requisite education, experience and/or training necessary, as determined by the academy director, to competently instruct specific academic courses or blocks of instruction. - (B) Skills instructors shall meet the minimum qualifications as described in Rule 23, Academy Skills Instructors. - (II) Instructor files. - (A) A file (electronic or hard copy) shall be maintained for each instructor who teaches any portion of an academic class or skills training class. - (1) For academic instructors, the file must contain a current resume and may contain additional documentation that substantiates the instructor's qualifications. - (2) For skills instructors, the file must contain copies of the relevant certificates of completion referenced in Rule 23, Academy Skills Instructors, and/or a copy of the applicable skills instructor approval letter issued by POST. - (B) The academy shall maintain current contact information for each instructor.

-- (C) Exception.
-Licensed attorneys from the same office or firm may be included in one instructor file, as long as the file contains the names of all attorneys from that office or firm who provide instruction at the academy. - (III) Instructor/course evaluations. - (A) Trainees shall complete written evaluations for each instructor and/or course of instruction for all academic courses and skills training programs of the approved academy. - (B) Either the POST Form 10, Instructor/Course Evaluation, or comparable academy forms and/or documents may be used for this purpose. - (C) The academy director shall determine the most meaningful format and method of administration of the instructor/course evaluations in order to monitor instructor quality and course content and to meet the needs of the individual academy.

-(h) Duty to report
+- (II) Instructor files. - (A) A file (electronic or hard copy) shall be maintained for each instructor who teaches any portion of an academic class or skills training class. - (1) For academic instructors, the file must contain a current resume and/or other documentation that substantiates the instructor's qualifications. - (2) For skills instructors, the file must contain copies of the relevant certificates of completion referenced in Rule 23, Academy Skills Instructors, and/or a copy of the applicable skills instructor approval letter issued by POST. - (B) The academy shall maintain current contact information for each instructor. - (C) Exception.
+Licensed attorneys from the same office or firm may be included in one instructor file, as long as the file contains the names of all attorneys from that office or firm who provide instruction at the academy. - (III) Instructor/course evaluations. - (A) Trainees shall complete written evaluations for each instructor and/or course of instruction for all academic courses and skills training programs of the approved academy. - (B) Either the POST Form 10, Instructor/Course Evaluation, or comparable academy forms and/or documents may be used for this purpose. - (C) The academy director shall determine the most meaningful format and method of administration of the instructor/course evaluations in order to monitor instructor quality and course content and to meet the needs of the individual academy. - (h) Duty to report.